mmkal/cooperbara/docs/reference.md

 ## html

-Set of functions to work with HTML in copybara
+Set of functions to work with HTML in cooperbara

 <a id="html.xpath" aria-hidden="true"></a>
 ### html.xpath